Feature #861: === Website & Examples ===

 I believe, that the creation of new tests/examples and supporting them on long run will be easier, and, users will be also thankful for not having extra code in their examples.

-#2 Updated by wuttke about 1 year ago
+#2 Updated by wuttke over 1 year ago

 - Subject changed from The role of PyPersistence tests to Clarify relation between PyPersistence tests and tutorial examples